Zapper-fi/protocol/docs/api-intro/pricing.md

 The rate for purchasing credits is $1 USD = 1,333 Credits.

-If you run out of credits, and you have used your 10,000 free tier credits, then you will need to purchase additional credits in order to continue querying the API.
+If you run out of credits, and you have used your 10,000 credit free tier, then you will need to purchase additional credits in order to continue querying the API.

 Clients can track query usage and credits over time and purchase additional credits on the [Dashboard](/dashboard).